t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 Add new method to perform OAuth 2.0 Device Authorization Grant flow. `ipa-otpd` would retrieve IdP references associated with the user being authenticated and perform OAuth2 flow to verify that user identity and credentials against a linked IdP.

-OAuth2 client side implementation in `ipa-otpd` would need to reuse existing open source OAuth 2.0 client implementations rather than writing OAuth 2.0 flow implementation.
-One possible candidate is [liboauth2](https://github.com/zmartzone/liboauth2) project.
-A sub-task would be to package `liboauth2` (COPR for PoC).

-Integration between `ipa-otpd` and OAuth 2.0 provider can be tested independently of the rest of MIT Kerberos-related work.
-A Python library to implement a test RADIUS client/server is [pyrad](https://github.com/pyradius/pyrad).
+OAuth2 client side implementation in `ipa-otpd` would need to check external IdP reference in user entries.
+If there is an external IdP reference available, the request to external IdP should be performed using the user principal information.
+A prototype implementation is provided by SSSD project and utilizes libcurl library along with cjose library to talk OAuth 2.0 flow.

 #### Add support of `Access-Challenge` RADIUS response to MIT Kerberos